Anbeeld/ACAI/docs/analysis.md

 Main file: `events/Anbeelds_AI_Monthly.txt`

-### What it does

 `aai_monthly.1` is the central monthly dispatcher for active AI empires.

-It performs four jobs:

-- Maintains rolling day counters in the global `acai_days_scope`
-- Applies monthly strongest-fleet healing checks
-- Starts stuck-transport recovery checks
-- Spreads economy, ship, robot, and building logic over several days instead of running everything on one pulse

-### Why it exists

-Without scheduling, every AI empire would run every heavy decision routine on the same monthly pulse.
-This file deliberately staggers work, which lowers burst load and reduces synchronized AI behavior.
+Without scheduling, every AI empire would run every heavy decision routine on the same monthly pulse; this file deliberately staggers work to lower burst load and reduce synchronized behavior.

-### Implementation specifics

-- The event picks or reuses a random planet as `acai_days_scope`.
-- Economy work cycles through days 1 to 7.
-- Ship work cycles through days 8 to 15.
-- Robot work cycles through days 16 to 19.
-- Building work is split into separate normal-planet, upgrade/replacement, and habitat waves.
-- While iterating AI empires, it also:
-  - checks whether the strongest fleet is damaged and at war
-  - looks for a usable owned starbase for repair
-  - triggers the transport stuck-fix subsystem if required

-### Expected outcome
+It maintains rolling day counters in the global `acai_days_scope`, applies monthly strongest-fleet healing checks, starts stuck-transport recovery, and spreads work over several days instead of running everything on one pulse.
+Economy work cycles through days 1–7.
+Ship work varies through 4 cycle positions (variable values 8–11), each position firing two ship events offset by 4 days, covering day range 8–15.
+Robot work cycles through days 16–19, gated by conditions: robots must not be outlawed, the empire must be a machine intelligence or have robotic workers tech or the `synthetic_age` flag, and mineral thresholds apply (minerals > 100 at peace, minerals > 3000 at war).
+Building work is split into scheduling waves: for habitat-owning empires, wave 1 (`buildings_1`, days 1–5) for normal construction, wave 2 (`buildings_2`, days 6–10) for upgrades/replacement, and wave 3 (`buildings_3`, days 9–10) for habitats.
+Empires without habitats receive only waves 1 and 2, with slightly different day mappings at value boundaries.
+While iterating AI empires, the event also checks whether the strongest fleet is damaged and at war, looks for a usable owned starbase for repair, and triggers the transport stuck-fix subsystem if required.

 The mod behaves like a persistent planner rather than a once-a-month panic script.
-Empires are recalculated often, but not all at once.
+Economy work fires on days 1–7, ship work on days 8–15, and building logic in a separate conditional pass — empires are recalculated often, but never all on the same pulse.

 ## 2. Yearly orchestration

 Main file: `events/Anbeelds_AI_Yearly.txt`

-### What it does

 `aai_yearly.1` is the long-cycle scheduler.
 It runs less frequently but launches the heavier empire-wide recalculations and strategic maintenance.

-It schedules:

-- pop and food recalculation
-- civilian ship production checks
-- army production
-- idle transport recall
-- starbase specialization and upgrades
-- naval capacity recalculation
-- AI ship-preference assignment and upgrade-cost bandaid

-### Why it exists

-These systems do not need monthly cadence.
-Running them yearly is enough to keep empires aligned without wasting script time.
+These systems do not need monthly cadence — food/pops and naval capacity each recalculate twice per year, starbase specialization chains five staggered sub-events per pass, and ship preference fires once per year with `random = 5` jitter — enough to stay aligned without wasting script time.

-### Implementation specifics
+Scheduled subsystems and their timing:

-- `aai_yearly.2` calls `aai_calc_pops_and_food`
+- `aai_yearly.2` calls `aai_calc_pops_and_food`; fires twice per year (around days 20 and 190, `random = 50`)
-- `aai_yearly.3` calls `aai_civilian.1`
+- `aai_yearly.3` calls `aai_civilian.1`; fires twice per year (around days 70 and 240, `random = 10`)
-- `aai_yearly.4` calls `aai_armies.1`
-- `aai_armies.10` recalls idle transport fleets
+- `aai_yearly.4` calls `aai_armies.1`; fires twice per year (around days 80 and 250, `random = 10`); `aai_armies.10` (idle transport recall) also fires at the same two offsets
-- `aai_yearly.5` calls the starbase planner
+- `aai_yearly.5` calls the starbase planner; fires twice per year (around days 90 and 260, `random = 40`; internally chains five staggered sub-events at 0/+5/+10/+15/+20 day offsets)
-- `aai_yearly.6` recalculates naval capacity and desired usage bands
+- `aai_yearly.6` recalculates naval capacity and desired usage bands; fires twice per year (around days 150 and 320, `random = 20`)
-- `aai_yearly.10` assigns either corvette or battleship preference when an empire has none, removes any existing `acai_destroyer_preference`, and applies the free-upgrade bandaid

-### Expected outcome
+- `aai_yearly.10` assigns ship preference when an empire has none.
+The `random_list` has two active entries: 30% corvette and 30% battleship.
+The remaining 40% is unallocated, leaving whatever preference the empire already has.
+The destroyer preference branch is commented out.
+It removes `acai_destroyer_preference` only when the empire has no existing corvette or battleship preference (conditional, not unconditional).
+It also manages the `acai_upgrading_band_aid` modifier (adds it for AI empires that lack it, removes it for non-AI empires).
+Fires once per year (around days 5–10 with `random = 5` jitter) and also at game start via `on_game_start_country`.

+All yearly subsystems except ship preference fire twice per year with different day offsets plus jitter.
 The AI periodically recenters its long-term plan: what to research toward, how much navy to aim for, how many civilian ships to keep, and how to structure starbases.
+Most subsystems recalculate twice per year, ensuring mid-course corrections within a single game year rather than waiting a full 360 days.

 ## 3. Economy evaluation